fieryhenry/tbcml/README.md

 pip install tbcml
 ```

-If you want scripting (frida or smali patching or libnative patching), you will
+If you want scripting (frida scripting or libnative patching), you will
 also need to install tbcml[scripting]

 ```bash